lingtalfi/Chloroform/doc/api/Ling/Chloroform/Field/DecorativeField.md

 Rather than creating one class per type of decorative element, this class can represent any type of decorative element.

-This is done via the type property of this class.
+This is done via the deco_type property of this class.

 We recommend the following types, however you are free to create your owns: